 We have been told for more than 50 years that cholesterol is our enemy–that it causes heart attacks and strokes and the lower it is the healthier we are.
 But some physicians are beginning to question the cholesterol connection to heart disease.
 Cardiologists Robert DuBroff and Michel de Lorgeril offer a fascinating glimpse into “Cholesterol Confusion and Statin Controversy” at this link (World Journal of Cardiology, July 26, 2015).

 According to a cardiology friend of ours: “you can’t have too low a golf score or cholesterol levels.”
 Some readers wonder, though, if that is always true.

-Q. My father takes Niaspan and Lipitor, which have lowered his cholesterol to 110.
+Q. My father takes Niaspan and atorvastatin (Lipitor), which have lowered his cholesterol to 110.
 Isn’t that too low?

 He has severe arthritis, memory problems and debilitating fatigue.
 I worry that he is taking too much medicine, but he says the doctor knows best and refuses to question him.

 A. The issue of whether cholesterol can be too low remains controversial.
 There is evidence, however, that low cholesterol levels may increase a person’s risk of stroke caused by bleeding within the brain (Stroke, July, 2013).
 The authors note that “Higher level of low-density lipoprotein cholesterol [so-called bad LDL cholesterol] seems to be associated with lower risk of hemorrhagic stroke.”

 There is evolving evidence that if a person suffers a thrombotic stroke (caused by a blood clot) that low levels of LDL cholesterol may increase the risk that this kind of stroke could be transformed into a more dangerous bleeding (hemorrhagic) stroke (European Review for Medical and Pharmacological Sciences, 2016).